 Here are all the One Community links to all the other recipe and menu pages (some of which are in progress):

 The “White Bean & Fennel Chili On Brown Rice” recipe already has rice as a grain and garbanzos as a legume in the recipe.
-In this case, you may look around your pantry and determine that you have an overabundance of another staple and decide to make it as a complimentary item or dish.
+In this case, you may look around your pantry and determine that you have an overabundance of another staple and decide to make it as a complementary item or dish.
 A good pairing for this may be to make something for the chili to go on top of, such as using corn flour to make tortillas, or baking potatoes or yams for the chili to go on.
 Alternatively, it may meet your group’s needs better to simply make extra plain rice and/or garbanzos to place on the bar so each person can use them at the proportions of their choosing and for those that may not like the spices in the chili recipe.

 VIDEOS COMING OF: WEEKLY GROCERY LIST CREATING, WEEKLY SHOPPING